The current VGo App (version 1.4) is about 35MB.

 Sure – provided there is someone to open the door.
 Note however, your IT department probably hasn’t provided for reliable wireless connectivity inside the elevator during your trip up or down.
 It’s highly likely that the connection will be lost once the doors close.
 Remote users who need to go to different floors typically connect to a VGo on one floor then connect to a different VGo located on a different floor.
 (It’s faster than the elevator too!)

 Not today.
-Existing tablets and phones don’t have quite enough horsepower to provide a quality experience but that landscape is changing fast.
-We expect that in time the answer will be YES – check back here or call for the latest information.
+Smartphones haven't had quite enough horsepower to provide a quality experience but that landscape is changing fast.
+Check back with VGo on this issue.

 Connecting/Networking/Security